 My dear friends used to live out there and now they were all gone.

 Learning From Nature

 But today Willie taught me a great deal about survival, determination, and resiliency.

 It might surprise you to know that I’m not angry about any of this.
 Am I sad that my feathered friends are gone?
 Hell yes.
 But I also understand the will to survive that Willie demonstrated is the very same will to survive that drove the bear to attack.

-Nature has endless lessons to teach us.
-And even though it’s going to take some time to interpret the meaning behind this experience, I’ve learned that remaining open to learning is the key to healing.
+Nature has endless lessons to teach us, and even though it’s going to take some time to recover from this experience, I’ve learned that remaining open to learning is the key to healing.

 I don’t understand why my friends were taken from me.

 But, then again, I don’t understand why they were given to me in the first place.

 They were gifts; that’s the only thing I know for sure.

 Overcoming Life’s Difficult Moments with Self-Care